Cyfraka/ansible-ThinkPad/README.md

-## Ansible ThinkPad X230
+## Ansible ThinkPads
-Ansible configuration for my ThinkPad X230
+Ansible configuration for my ThinkPads

 ## Work in progress!
 This playbook is working but is under development.